NareshBhokre/Top-1000-Youtubers-Statistics/README.md

 Comments: Reflects the average number of comments left on the streamer's videos.
 Comments are an important form of audience interaction and participation.

-Links: Provides links or URLs to the streamer's YouTube channels, allowing direct access to their content.

 Potential Uses of the Dataset:

 Trend Analysis: The data can be used to identify emerging trends in the most popular content categories and the growth of new streamers on the platform.